Phillip-a-richmond/AnnotateVariants/README.md

 + ReMM  http://remm.visze.de/files/ReMM.v0.3.1.tsv.gz
 + gnomAD http://gnomad.broadinstitute.org/downloads

 ### Run Test
 You can run a test analysis by following the instructions within the [Test](https://github.com/Phillip-a-richmond/AnnotateVariants/tree/master/Test) directory.

 ### Run Sample

+### Known Issues
++ There is no inheritance model for de-novo + compound het (GEMINI Limitation).
+E.g. where a de novo is the second variant of a compound het pair
++ There is no guarantee/unit tests for deletion + snv (old pipeline hemizygous?)
++ Currently hard-coded, and not system agnostic.
+As the pipeline stands it needs a new version with configuration files before it can be ported to a new system (evident with my hard-coded paths).

+### Improvements
++ GEMINI ROH - Needs to wait on Brent Pedersen to fix
++ Better management of duo and singleton analyses.
+For now, they just can be mined from the General Damaging tab
++ Better utilization of duo-affected pairs

+### The Future
++ TIDEX-Tool (jacques & alice) for better analysis